OpenChargingCloud/WWCP_TypedClient/README.md

 # WWCP - TypeScript Client

-The World Wide Charging Protocol Suite is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.
-This repository provides a HTTP client for accessing WWCP entities and data structures.
+The *World Wide Charging Protocol Suite (WWCP)* is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.
+This repository provides a HTTP client for accessing WWCP entities and data structures, which allows you to rapid prototype web applications for ev charging having routing, reservation and remotestart/-stop capabilities.

+<img src="https://raw.githubusercontent.com/OpenChargingCloud/WWCP_TypedClient/master/docs/OpenChargingMap.png" width="250px">

 The software is written in TypeScript, additional JavaScript down compilations are provided for mobile web browsers.

-This allows you e.g. to rapid prototype a web application for ev charging.

-<img src="https://raw.githubusercontent.com/OpenChargingCloud/WWCP_TypedClient/master/docs/OpenChargingMap.png" width="250px">

 This software is developed by [GraphDefined GmbH](http://www.graphdefined.com).
 We appreciate your participation in this ongoing project, and your help to improve it.